 The title gives it away, but I really believe Shopify is the best online store platform in most cases.
 Still, it may not be for everyone.
-Yes, it’s growing in popularity and yes, it’s now home to more than 1,000,000 ecommerce.
+Yes, it’s growing in popularity and yes, it’s now home to around 3,000,000 ecommerce stores.
 But maybe it shouldn’t be yours.
 Time to look for good Shopify alternatives.

 But before we do, let’s go over the platform’s pros and cons.
 If you want a more thorough report, don’t forget to check out our complete review of Shopify here.

-And now that we’ve recapped these points.
-Let’s check out what other sites like Shopify there are for smaller and medium-sized stores:
+And now that we’ve recapped these points, let’s check out what other Shopify alternatives there are, and when it makes sense to use them.

 The Best Shopify Alternatives (Small and Medium Sized Shops)